 Best Men’s Winter Boot: Columbia Bugaboot Plus III Cold Weather Boot

-Don’t be afraid to look around.
 The big thing for heavy winter boots is to get a good fit even after you’ve doubled up on socks.

 What About the Face?

-If you don’t have glasses then a balaclava (ski mask), scarf, or something that gives some cover to the neck and face are both good ideas.
-I will say that when spending enough time up north I could spend a surprising amount of time outside before any part of my face was “nipped,” but that was months of acclimation and still being bundled up properly.
-You shouldn’t risk it, but look for some type of cover if at all possible.
+I will say that when spending enough time up north, I could spend a surprising amount of time outside before any part of my face was “nipped,” but that was months of acclimation and still being bundled up properly.

 Natural Cold Vs. Wind Chill

-This is an important point to consider when taking on any extreme cold whether in Alaska or anywhere else. -40 with no wind is a far different cry than -10 with enough wind to create a -40 wind chill.
-There is no good protection for -40 or -50 wind chill other than actual shelter and staying inside.
+This is important to consider when taking on any extreme cold in Alaska or anywhere else. -40 with no wind is a far different cry than -10 with enough wind to create a -40 wind chill.

-Wind chill will still cut through layers.
-Now being 40 degrees below zero, 72 degrees under the temperature where freezing occurs, is no walk in the park.
 But when there’s no wind it is a lot easier to layer up and do whatever you need to do outside.
+If you live in Fairbanks, you pretty much know what to expect.

 So Stay Warm!

 Whatever your reason for needing to dress up for incredibly frigid winter temperatures, having the right gear is essential.
 Not just for comfort but when temperatures get that low for survival.
-Staying warm is essential and by following the rules in this article you will be on your way towards making it through a freezing winter season.